 If you ever feel like you’re alone in the world, this is the book for you.
 Inside, Adam Grant showcases how the people who make the biggest, most lasting changes to our world are those who stand just outside of the box.
 As innovative educators, you’ll find yourself reflected in page after page in this book.

 THE LITTLE SPARK

 In this book, The Little Spark: 30 Ways to Ignite Your Creativity, you’ll find not only some great exercises to open up your creative spirit, but also tips for how to make room for it in your daily life.

 This book is from artist and author Elle Luna, who will be a keynote speaker at this summer’s online Arts Integration and STEAM conference.
 It’s about the difference between jobs, careers, and callings.
 If you’re looking for an inspirational, quick read – this is a great option.

 WHAT TO DO WHEN IT’S YOUR TURN

-Any book by Seth Godin immediately goes to the top of my reading pile and this one is no different.
+Any book by Seth Godin immediately goes to the top of my teacher reading list and this one is no different.
 Once you start to read this book, you’re going to have trouble getting through it.
 Only because you’ll want to get up and get started on whatever it is that you’re passionate about.

 VOCABULARY GAMES FOR THE CLASSROOM